MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-ncsi.md

 <!-- NCSI_CorpDnsProbeContent-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting enables you to specify the expected address of the host name used for the DNS probe.
 Successful resolution of the host name to this address indicates corporate connectivity.
-This applies exclusively to DirectAccess clients.
 <!-- NCSI_CorpDnsProbeContent-Description-End -->

 <!-- NCSI_CorpDnsProbeContent-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
+> [!NOTE]
+> This applies exclusively to DirectAccess clients.
 <!-- NCSI_CorpDnsProbeContent-Editable-End -->

 <!-- NCSI_CorpDnsProbeContent-DFProperties-Begin -->